Track Traction EOS Metrics in Power BI – Part 2

 a.
 If you haven’t set up your values yet, no problem, you can always update later

-EOS Traction Power BI
+Track Traction EOS Metrics in Power BI 2

 b.
 If you are able to link your data to a value on a Power BI report, you can select the Manual dropdown and click Connect to Data